Life Among the Qallunaat

 Mini Aodla Freeman (Author), Keavy Martin (Editor), Julie Rak (Editor)

 Mini Aodla Freeman was born in 1936 on Cape Hope Island in James Bay.
-At the age of sixteen, she began nurse’s training at Ste.
+At the age of sixteen, she began nurse's training at Ste.
 Therese School in Fort George, Quebec, and in 1957 she moved to Ottawa to work as a translator for the then Department of Northern Affairs and Natural Resources.
-Life Among the Qallunaat was first published in 1978 and has been translated into French, German, and Greenlandic.
+Her memoir, Life Among the Qallunaat, was published in 1978 and has been translated into French, German, and Greenlandic.

-Life Among the Qallunaat is the third book in the First Voices, First Texts series, which publishes lost or underappreciated texts by Indigenous writers.
-This critical edition of Mini Aodla Freeman’s groundbreaking work includes revisions based on the original typescript, an interview with the author, and an afterword by Keavy Martin and Julie Rak, with Norma Dunning.
+Life Among the Qallunaat is the third book in the First Voices, First Texts series, which publishes lost or under appreciated texts by Indigenous writers.
+This reissue of Mini Aodla Freeman’s path-breaking work includes new material, an interview with the author, and an afterword by Keavy Martin and Julie Rak, with Norma Dunning.

 Reviews